Missouri Breaks Industries Research

 The federal health system sterilized 25,000 Native women without consent in the 1960s and 70s.
 Boarding schools took children and some never came home.
 When government agencies said "trust us, this is for your benefit," the result was harm.
 That's not ancient history.
 People in this room remember.

-Here's what this research does when it works right:
+Here's what this research looks like when it is done right:

-It took 40 years from the first evidence on smoking before rates meaningfully dropped.
-Change is slow.
-But without the evidence, there is nothing to change.
+It took 40 years from the first evidence on smoking before lung cancer rates meaningfully dropped.
+Change can be slow.
+But without the evidence, we don't know what to change.

 5 — How It Works

-Before "community-based participatory research" was a term in a textbook, before the CARE principles were published, before data sovereignty became a conference topic — Missouri Breaks was already operating on the understanding that research in Indian Country either serves the community or it doesn't belong here.
+Before "community-based participatory research" was a term in a textbook, before the CARE (Collective, Authority to Control, Responsibility, and Ethics) principles were published, before data sovereignty became a conference topic, Missouri Breaks was already operating on the understanding that research in Indian Country either serves the community or it doesn't belong here.

 In 2009, the NIH told the Strong Heart Study that open data sharing was now required for all federally funded projects.
 The SHS investigators had been meeting with NIH about this policy — and refused to budge.
 The data, they believed, belonged to the Tribal partners.
 Not to NIH.
 Not to a public repository.